 The Preston City Heritage Walk is roughly 1 mile long and takes approximately 30 minutes to complete, but allow yourself plenty extra time to soak up the sights!

-To start your journey make sure to download the printable guide for directions and further points of interest.
+To start your journey make sure to download the printable guide from the documents section below for directions and further points of interest.

 Preston Bus Station